mattmcspirit/azurestack/README.md

 Description
 -----------
-Once you have completed the installation of your ASDK, you need to populate it with content, in order to have a more complete experience.
+Once you have **completed the installation of your ASDK**, you need to populate it with content, in order to have a more complete experience.
 This content may include virtual machine images, extensions, database hosts, app services and more.
 All of that takes time to install and configure.
 The purpose of this ConfigASDK.ps1 script is to automate as much as possible, the post-deployment tasks for the Azure Stack Development Kit